alexandreroman/spring-cloud-gateway-routing-demo/README.md

 Both microservices expose a single endpoint `/hello`.

-We also have a Spring Cloud Gateway instance, with a custom filter used to route traffic betwen these 2 microservices.
+We also have a Spring Cloud Gateway instance, with a custom filter used to route traffic between these 2 microservices.
 Using endpoint `/service` the gateway would send traffic to the current service.
 Use `/flip` to change current service.

 [![asciicast](https://asciinema.org/a/kRPX1QImB6ogXegYsVmCSSpJV.png)](https://asciinema.org/a/kRPX1QImB6ogXegYsVmCSSpJV)